kroma-network/kroma/specs/challenge.md

 ## Process

 We want the validator role to be decentralized.
-Like how the PoS mechanism works, to achieve this, the validator needs to bond more than `MIN_BOND_AMOUNT` at every output submission.
+Like how the PoS mechanism works, to achieve this, the validator must bond `REQUIRED_BOND_AMOUNT` for every output submission.
 A Validator can deposit at once for convenience.
 The qualified validator now obtains the right to submit output.

 If outputs are submitted at the same time, only the first output is accepted.
 If no one submits during